|Day Hikers Checklist|

 Winter is a great time to be in the Smokies, but also represents the most challenging time as well.
 Although temperatures may be mild in the lower elevations, the higher mountains will experience much colder weather and snow.
 Winter storms can dump up to two feet of snow at the higher elevations.

 When traveling in the Smokies, it's always a good idea to carry gear and clothing for a variety of weather conditions.
 REI has all the necessary clothing and gear needed for any condition.
-The following day hikers checklist (and first aid kit) is a good starting point for ensuring you have all the essentials before heading out on your next hike.
+Although not an exhaustive list, the following day hikers checklist (and first aid kit) is a good starting point for ensuring you have all the essentials before heading out on your next hike.
 Finally, you'll likely want to add or remove items based on the conditions you'll be hiking in.